-Designed by Killa Design and scheduled to open in 2019, the Museum of the Future will take a torus shape, a gleaming silver oval with an open center.
+Designed by Killa Design and opened on Feb.
+22, 2022, the Museum of the Future is torus shaped, a gleaming silver oval with an open center.
 The building looks almost like an eye keeping watch over this growing city, the largest in the United Arab Emirates (UAE).

 Art and metaphor were driving concepts in the museum design: The idea for the museum stemmed from His Highness Sheikh Mohammed bin Rashid Al Maktoum, vice president and prime minister of the UAE and ruler of Dubai, and it is intended to be an incubator for innovation and invention.
 (Its motto: “See the future, create the future.”)
-It’s not a typical museum, as in a repository of artifacts, but an active place to be filled with innovation facilities and design studios, a repository for ideas not yet conceived.
-It was important that the design be emblematic of the mission—a dazzling combination of art, engineering, and construction.
+Announced in 2015, it’s not a typical museum—as in a repository of artifacts—but an active place to be filled with innovation facilities and design studios, a repository for ideas not yet conceived.
+It was important that the design be emblematic of the mission of the Dubai Future Foundation—a dazzling combination of art, engineering, and construction.

 Art and poetry are manifest in the design of Dubai’s Museum of the Future, with Arabic calligraphy inscribed onto the exterior that features quotes from the prime minister about the future.
 But these “inscriptions” are in fact highly engineered windows, a dynamic blend of art and function.

 But design metaphors only take such a project so far.
-To ensure constructability and attain LEED Platinum status, Killa worked closely with BuroHappold for engineering services and BAM International for construction, employing 4D sequencing in BIM and reality capture for visualization.
+To ensure constructability and attain LEED Platinum status, Killa worked closely with BuroHappold for engineering services and BAM International for construction, employing 4D sequencing in BIM (Building Information Modeling) and reality capture for visualization.

-“From the design models from BuroHappold, we were able to verify weights and constraints, using the models to produce data and the 4D sequencing, which also went in as part of the tender, to prove buildability,” says Bourke, who is more than a third of the way into a 28-month program for the project.
+“From the design models from BuroHappold, we were able to verify weights and constraints, using the models to produce data and the 4D sequencing, which also went in as part of the tender, to prove buildability,” says Bourke of the 28-month program for the project.
 “We continued that on to construction, using the models, updating them daily, filling the models with data that we would end up handing over as an output model.”